 Making Malai Paneer

-- When the oil is hot, add bay leaves, ginger garlic paste and Saute for 15-30 seconds or till the raw aroma of the ginger-garlic goes away.
+- When the oil is hot, add bay leaves, and ginger garlic paste, and Saute for 15-30 seconds or till the raw aroma of the ginger-garlic goes away.

-Add red chilli powder, garam masala, turmeric powder, coriander powder, and salt.
+- Add red chili powder, garam masala, turmeric powder, coriander powder, and salt.

-Add 1 cup water and bring mixture to a boil.
-(Add as per you need the consistency).
+- Add 1 cup water and bring the mixture to a boil.
+(Add as per your need the consistency).

-Now add paneer cubes, cream, over it and mix until well combined.
+- Now add paneer cubes, and cream, over it and mix until well combined.

-Do not cook for long time after adding cream because it curdles if cooked more.
+- Do not cook for a long time after adding cream because it curdles if cooked more.

-Check for seasoning and add more salt, garam masala as required.
+- Check for seasoning and add more salt, and garam masala as required.
 Turn off the flame.

 - Garnish with chopped coriander leaves and serve Malai Paneer!!